ontodev/robot/docs/extract.md

 ### Empty Option Error

-This error is thrown when a `! <option-name>` option in the config file does not have contents directly below it.
+This error is thrown when a `--<option-name>` option in the config file does not have contents directly below it.
 There should be **no** blank lines between the option and the argument.
 For example:
 ```
-! input
+--input
 path/to/input.owl
 ```

 ### Invalid Method Error

-The `--method` option only accepts: MIREOT, STAR, TOP, BOT, or simple.
+The `--method` option only accepts: MIREOT, STAR, TOP, BOT, or `mireot-rdfxml`.

 ### Invalid Option Error

-The following flags *should not* be used with STAR, TOP, BOT, or simple methods:
+The following flags *should not* be used with STAR, TOP, BOT, or `mireot-rdfxml` methods:
 * `--upper-term` & `--upper-terms`
 * `--lower-term` & `--lower-terms`
 * `--branch-from-term` & `--branch-from-terms`